avosvotes/kade-fullstack/README.md

 - Develop a function library on the frontend side to display all information well to users and the administror.
 - Develop a security middleware

 __NOTE:__ You are free to add your own feature ideas.
 If you do so, please carefully explain them in the report.md file.
 It is not required to develop all these new features.
 Only implemented features will be evaluated.
-However, please consider at least 2 hours of work to try this exercise part.
+2 hours are a minimum to try to complete this part.
+Otherwise, be precise on what you did, and how you proceed.